marcopaganini/clipsync/README.md

 * Work as usual.
 Any changes to the local clipboard (Ctrl-C) or primary selection (selecting with the mouse, pasting with middle click) will populate the remote clipboards as well.
-* Remove (or local) servers without X can still use `clips copy` and `clips paste` to send stdin to a set of remote servers or receive the remote clipboard standard output.
+* Remove (or local) servers without X can still use `clipsync copy` and `clipsync paste` to send stdin to a set of remote servers or receive the remote clipboard standard output.
-* You can also easily send the output of a program to all of your other workstations, using `clips copy`.
+* You can also easily send the output of a program to all of your other workstations, using `clipsync copy`.

 ## Pre-requisites